gvwilson/thirdbit/src/fiction/in-heck/index.md

 Miz Roo,
 I know they're your friends,
 and I know what you and this town owe them.
-But from what Miz Tumbly tells me, there's more of them every day out at that camp of theirs, and—"
+But from what Miz Nabbles tells me, there's more of them every day out at that camp of theirs, and—"

-"Miz Tumbly?"
+"Miz Nabbles?"
 Maddy interrupted incredulously.
 "That's who you been listening to?
 Special,